| | | | | | | | | | |

 How Do I Store the Muffins?

-If not eating these gluten-free pumpkin muffins immediately, I suggest that you let them fully cool before storing them in an air-tight container in the refrigerator for up to 3 days.
+If not eating these immediately, I suggest that you let them fully cool before storing any leftover pumpkin muffins in an airtight container in the refrigerator for up to 3 days.
 Bring the muffins to room temperature or heat them up slightly in the microwave or oven just before eating.

 Yes you can definitely freeze these easy pumpkin muffins!
-Simply allow them to fully cool before placing them in freezer-safe containers or ziplock bag and freeze for up to 3 months.
+Simply allow the muffins to fully cool before placing them in a freezer-safe container or freezer bag, or wrap the muffins individually in plastic wrap and freeze them for up to 3 months.
 Allow the pumpkin muffins to thaw overnight in the refrigerator and then heat them up slightly in the microwave or oven just before eating.

 Hand reaching for a muffin on a cooling rack.